Elective genetic and genomic testing: Importance of family history

 A patient's family history also known as genealogy, can provide important insight into medical conditions within the family.
-Given that many conditions have a genetic component, gathering an accurate family history can provide important information about an individuals' personal risk for many diseases.
+Given that many conditions have a genetic component, gathering an accurate family history can provide important information about an individual's personal risk for many diseases.
 Healthcare providers can use family history information to assess a patient's risk for disease, recommend testing or screening, suggest diet or other lifestyle habits that may help reduce risk, as well as assess risk of passing conditions on to children.
 When obtaining a family history, it is helpful to gather health information for the following family members: grandparents, parents, siblings, aunts, uncles and first cousins, and children.
 In the genetic counseling community this is often referred to as a three generation family history.

 Important information to gather about the individuals in the family include: